 INGREDIENT NOTE: Prosciutto di Parma and Parmigiano Reggiano are both produced in the Italian region of Emilia-Romagna and have complimentary flavour characteristic making them an ideal pairing.

 1. Take your peas out of the freezer to thaw.

-2. Remove Zara’s Creamy Pesto sauce from the fridge and set aside.
+2. Remove Zara’s Creamy Pesto sauce and fresh basil pesto from the fridge and set aside.

 3. Dice the onion and cut the Prosciutto into short ribbons.

 4. Finely chop a generous handfull of parsley leaves and set aside for garnish.

 5. Put your pasta water on to boil.
 Just before the water arrives at a full boil generously season it with sea salt.